 Richard Z. Johnson was a very influential lawyer in Boise.
 His works were many and spread over many issues.
 One major accomplishment was the founding 11th territorial legislature.
 This created the Boise City Independent School District, the Ada County Courthouse, and the Ada County Jail along with 5 other lawyers.
 The school district immediately got to work, giving money for students.
 They also built a new school.

 Richard Z Johnson worked in this law office.
 This office was built with a Greek revival style.
-However as the rivets in the pillars, the cast iron railings, and the cast iron horse heads show, it had hints of the anticlassical style that was popular at the time.
+However as the rivets in the pillars, the cast iron railings, and the stone horse head motifs show, it had hints of the anticlassical style that was popular at the time.